espra/core/src/README.md

                 patches/
             var/

-Now, the mechanism used by `ampzero deploy` is far from perfect.
+Now, the mechanism used by `amp deploy` is far from perfect.
 It is not robust against your servers failing and it wouldn't scale
 beyond 100 or so servers.